About Hands On Hartford

 None of these services would be possible without the dedication and support of volunteers.
 Our Community Engagement team places volunteers in one-time and ongoing positions with all of our programs, as well as organizing larger customized service projects, service learning immersions and “Dash for a Difference” events.

-The Café at Fifty-Five is open Tuesday – Friday, 7:30am – 2:30pm, and offers breakfast and lunch menu (inside seating, to-go, or curbside delivery), employment and volunteer opportunities, including for folks with barriers to employment, and a pay-for-a-neighbor program.
+The Café at Fifty-Five is open Tuesday – Friday, 8:00 am – 3:00pm, and offers breakfast and lunch menu (inside seating, to-go, or curbside delivery), employment and volunteer opportunities, including for folks with barriers to employment, and a pay-for-a-neighbor program.
 The Café has been open since October 2016.
 Caterers Who Care offers catering on- and off-site seven days a week at competitive prices.
 Visit the cafe and catering website at www.cafeatfiftyfive.org for more information.
 Meeting and Conference Room space is available for use by outside groups.
 Catering and café income support Hands On Hartford’s direct service programs.